2. HOME

 Snapshots do not protect you from all possible data loss

-For example, if you create a file and then delete it a few hours later, that file is likely irretrievable.
 Lost data can only be recovered if it existed at the time a snapshot was taken and the snapshot is still available.
+If you create a file and delete it a few hours later, that file is likely irretrievable.

 ZFS snapshots capability is not the same as a selective backup